Northwestern Mutual buys LearnVest to boost wealth management

-NEW YORK, March 25 (Reuters) - Northwestern Mutual Life Insurance Co bought financial information and advisory website LearnVest.com to compete more directly with wealth management companies, its top executive said on Wednesday.
+NEW YORK (Reuters) - Northwestern Mutual Life Insurance Co bought financial information and advisory website LearnVest.com to compete more directly with wealth management companies, its top executive said on Wednesday.

 “I’ve always said our real competitors are not other insurance companies,” Chairman and Chief Executive Officer John Schlifske said in a telephone interview.
 “This move will accelerate Northwestern Mutual’s competition in non-traditional spaces with wealth management.”